silverailscolo/ejb/_posts/en-us/2019-01-11-rio_grande_signal.md

 Using the Base Mast Kit ([Digitrax article SMBK](https://www.digitrax.com/tsd/KB619/digitrax-signal-mast-base-kit/), N scale) as - well - the base - we add the typical &quot;Darth Vader&quot; Denver &amp; Rio Grande Western signal hood from styrene.

-If desired, cut off the upper head just above the lower head (Secret tip: you can make a dwarf from this stump by soldering it to a copper tube for ground + a wire to each LED).
+If desired, cut off the upper head just above the lower head (Secret tip: you can make a [dwarf signal](../dcc-dwarf/) from this stub).

 Start by cutting a strip of 0.5 mm styrene the width of the target.
 Mark the shape, the centerline and the 3 holes on the strip.
 Drill the 1 mm holes before separating the individual items.
 Cut roughly to shape with an X-Acto knife and sand to an oval.